VIRUS! A contagious experience

 Genova Science Festival

-Genova Science Festival is a fixed point of reference for science dissemination in Italy, a great opportunity to meet for researchers, science enthusiasts, schools and families, and one of the major international scientific events in Europe.
+Genova Science Festival is a major event of science dissemination in Italy, a great opportunity to meet for researchers, science enthusiasts, schools and families, and one of the major international scientific events in Europe.
 An event for everybody: meetings, workshops, shows and conferences to tell science in a new, engaging way, crossing over traditional subject boundaries.

 The Science Festival event lasts 11 days and takes place in many spots around the city.
-In the 2017 edition alone, there were 273 events, 140 interactive exhibitions and labs, 13 shows and special events, 120 lectures and meetings, 47 locations and 341 speakers.
+In the 2019 edition alone, there were 280 events, 40 locations and 315 speakers for a total of 210.000 visits.

 BergamoScienza Festival (co-founded in 2003 by the institute) is committed to spreading scientific knowledge through its events.
-During the first two weeks of October, the city of Bergamo become an epicentre of scientific and technological knowledge that has global reverberations.
+During the first two weeks of October, the city of Bergamo become an epicentre of scientific and technological knowledge.

 Talks, exhibits, workshops, shows and much more unveil the latest and greatest in science and strengthen the relationship between science and an aware and informed citizenship.
 These are the numbers of 16 editions of the festival: 28748 volunteers and 332 schools, inviting 24 Nobel prices and registering 1489777 presences.